|

 sister-in-law of Carlisle, to gain access to the

-dissection rooms, from which women are still banned.
+dissection rooms, from which women are still

-Carlisle's wife, whom Doyle realises has syphilis.
+examine Carlisle's wife, whom Doyle realises has

-cardboard box containing two human ears.
-Crawford is
+receives a cardboard box containing two human

-found hanged.
-Elsbeth is sent away from Edinburgh as
+ears.
+Crawford is found hanged.
+Elsbeth is sent

-a precaution, and Doyle and his friends begin
+away from Edinburgh as a precaution, and Doyle and

-searching for the woman whose clothes were found in
+his friends begin searching for the woman whose

-the blood-filled room.
+clothes were found in the blood-filled room.

 On one expedition, he is called to the